Providence Combination of 1640: Positive liberty of conscience

 This 1640 Combination contrasts sharply with the First Amendment to the United States Constitution, which guarantees only a negative right: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof."
 The First Amendment protects against government interference and coercion, but does not obligate the state to shield individuals from private coercion.
 (Note: In Cantwell v.
 Connecticut, Justice Owen Roberts wrote: "The constitutional inhibition of legislation on the subject of religion has a double aspect...
 [It] safeguards the free exercise of the chosen form of religion."
 The Court has consistently maintained that First Amendment protections apply only against state action, not private conduct.
 As explicitly stated in Hudgens v.
 NLRB: "the constitutional guarantee of free speech is a guarantee only against abridgment by government, federal or state... [it] is not applicable to private action.")
 Moreover, First Amendment protections applied to state governments only after incorporation through the Fourteenth Amendment to the United States Constitution in the 20th century.
 (Note: As Justice Owen Roberts wrote in Cantwell: "The fundamental concept of liberty embodied in [the Fourteenth] Amendment embraces the liberties guaranteed by the First Amendment...
 The Fourteenth Amendment has rendered the legislatures of the states as incompetent as Congress to enact such laws.")

 A year after the Combination, even neighboring Newport's 1641 Statutes granted only limitations on government coercion in religious matters, stating: "none bee accounted a delinquent for doctrine: provided, it be not directly repugnant to ye government."
-Providence's model thus stands as a rare colonial example of positive liberty in action: not merely freedom from government interference, but a community-affirmed right to believe and worship—even in defiance of patriarchal and private authority.
+Providence's model thus stands as a rare colonial example of positive liberty in action: not merely freedom from government interference, but a community-affirmed right to believe and worship, or refrain from worship—even in defiance of patriarchal and private authority.